kaanaksit/odak/docs/course/index.md

 ## Questions and Answers
 Here are some questions and answers related to the course that readers may ask:

+??? question end "Who is the target audience of Computational Light course?"
+    The Computational Light course is designed for individuals willing to learn how to develop and invent light-based practical systems for next-generation human-computer interfaces.
+    This course targets a graduate-level audience in Computer Science and Electrical and Electronics Engineering students.
+    However, you do not have to be strictly from one of the highlighted targeted audiences.
+    Simply put, if you think you can learn and are eager to learn, no one will stop you.

 ??? question end "How can I learn Python programming, linear Algebra and machine learning?"
     There isn't a point in providing references on how to learn `Python programming,` `Linear Algebra,` and `Machine Learning` as there is a vast amount of resources online or in your previous university courses.
+    Your favorite search engine is your friend in this case.

 ??? question end "How do I install Python, numpy and torch?"